rajveerpatil759-cell/sql_sales_project/README.md

 3. Time-Series Volatility : Monthly sales exhibit significant volatility, with certain periods showing high Month-over-Month (MoM) growth  and others indicating retraction.
 The Cumulative Sales  trend confirms steady long-term growth despite this monthly fluctuation.

 ## Reports
-1.Executive Performance Dashboard Data: Provides the Total Salesaggregated by Region and Category 2.MoM Growth & Trend Report: A time-series output showing the Month-over-Month Growth Rate and Cumulative Sales over the entire period, serving as the basis for budget forecasting and seasonality analysis.
+1.Executive Performance Dashboard Data: Provides the Total Sales aggregated by Region and Category 2.MoM Growth & Trend Report: A time-series output showing the Month-over-Month Growth Rate and Cumulative Sales over the entire period, serving as the basis for budget forecasting and seasonality analysis.
 3.Customer Segmentation Report: A segmented list of customers, tagged by their High/Medium/Low-Value tier , along with their Average Days Between Orders  to inform targeted marketing campaigns.